 Sharp Chula Vista Medical Center recently enhanced its neurological surgery offerings by introducing the latest advancement in microsurgery — a microscope that illuminates a fluorescent dye, allowing surgeons to follow the blood flow and ensure that an aneurysm is properly clipped.
 Surgeons can observe a patient's blood flow through the eyepiece or on a video monitor in real time.
 Both patients and surgeons benefit from the ability to make sure that blood has stopped flowing through the aneurysm.

-Vikram Udani, a neurosurgeon affiliated with Sharp HealthCare, performed the first clipping with the Leica M525 OH4 FL Vascular Fluorescence System FL800 Neurosurgical Microscope in August, and has completed two other surgeries since then.
+Vikram Udani, a neurosurgeon affiliated with Sharp HealthCare, performed the first clipping with the Leica M525 OH4 FL Vascular Fluorescence System FL800 Neurosurgical Microscope in August 2015.

 "This new technology has revolutionized the way we perform brain aneurysm surgery," says Dr. Udani.
 "Now we're better able to confirm a clipping is successful and that normal blood vessels are not blocked, preventing a future rupture that could put a patient's life at risk, and reducing the risk of stroke after surgery."